 The third step is to complete the Acuity Scale assessment.
 It is not necessary for a client to sign this document, only the case manager.
-The scale is a tool for case managers that can be used in conjunction with the initial Intake to develop an ISP.
+The scale is a tool for case managers that can be used in conjunction with the initial intake to develop an ISP.
 The Acuity Scale translates the assessment into a level of support designed to provide appropriate aid to the client's assessed level of functioning.
 This document must be completed within 15-30 days of assessment based on the level of acuity.
-Additional information regarding the Acuity Scale can be found on pages 15-18 and the Case Management Acuity Scale is in Appendix C.
+Additional information regarding the Case Management Acuity Scale is in Appendix C, page 32.